yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/animation/sprite-animation.md

-# Edit sequence frame animation
+# Editing Sprite animation

-We have just learnt about the operation of property frame.
-Now, let's see a concrete method for how to create a frame animation.
+Let's see a concrete method for creating a frame animation.

 ## Add a new Sprite component to node

-Firstly, we need to make the node display texture normally, therefore we need to add a Sprite component to the node.
+First, we need to make the Node properly displays textures.
+To do this we need to add a Sprite component to the Node.
-After choosing the node, choose `Add render component->Sprite` by clicking the **Add component** button in the property checker.
+After selecting the Node, choose __add render component->Sprite__ by clicking the **Add component** button in the property checker.

 ## Add a cc.Sprite.spriteFrame to property list

-After the node is able to display texture normally, we need to create an animation path for texture.
-Click `add property` in the animation editor, then choose `cc.Sprite.spriteFrame`
+Once the Node is able to properly display textures, we need to create an animation path for the texture.
+Click __add property__ in the animation editor, then choose `cc.Sprite.spriteFrame`

 ## Add a frame

-Drag texture from the resource manager to the property frame field and put it on the `cc.Sprite.spriteFrame` path.
-Then drag the texture needing to be displayed in the next frame to the designated position.
-Click 'Play' and the newly created animation can be previewed.
+Drag the texture from the resource manager to the property frame field and put it on the `cc.Sprite.spriteFrame`path.
+Then drag the texture that needs to be displayed in the next frame to the designated position.
+Click __Play__ and the newly created animation can be previewed.

 ---

-Continue to read [time-curve.md].
+Continue on to read [Time Curves](time-curve.md).